simnarassak/RecommenderSystem/README.md

 ### Recommendation
 Now let use this model for some real recommendation.

-Using this model a recommendation is made for any selected user.
-A user input is used to review the user previous movie rating.
-From the previous history of the user a new set of movies are recommended.
-The recommendation is based on the estimated score from the model using customer behaviour.
+First I give an option to select user by entering user id.
+Then the id is used to review the user's previous movie rating patterns.
+From the previous history of the user, a new set of movies are recommended.
+An estimated score from the model using customer behaviour is used to give the recommendation.

 ```python
 #Select a user by giving a user Id